3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 This document describes new elements, each of which is OPTIONAL for producers, but MUST be supported by consumers that specify support for this volumetric extension of 3MF.

-The central idea of this extension is to enrich the geometry notion of 3MF with volumetic elements that can represent spacially varying properties which are quite inefficient to handle with a mesh representation, especially in cases where the variation is continuous in space.
+The central idea of this extension is to enrich the geometry notion of 3MF with volumetic elements that can represent spatially varying properties which are quite inefficient to handle with a mesh representation, especially in cases where the variation is continuous in space.

 While this is meant to be an exact specification of geometric, material and in fact arbitary properties, and consumers MUST interpret it as such, the intent is also for applications in which editors can use the data structures for efficient interoperability and post processing the geometry in an intermediate step.